lsaulier/SXp-ICAART23/README.md

-The implemented code for the *Experimental Results* of the paper *"Reinforcement Learning explained via Reinforcement
+The implemented code for the *Experimental Results* of the papers *"Reinforcement Learning explained via Reinforcement
-Learning: towards explainable policies through predictive explanation"* is divided into two folders, one for each problem.
+Learning: towards explainable policies through predictive explanation"* and *"What is likely to happen?
+Predictive explanations of agent’s interaction with the environment"*, an extended version of the first one.
+The code is divided into two folders, one for each problem.
 Before testing our implementations, it's *necessary* to install packages of requirements.txt using the following pip command: